+When you get to the bottom of the page, there’s a section marked “Add your SSH keys”, which you want to do now because it will save you more confusion later.
 Open up PuTTYgen (which is a separate program from PuTTY, but was installed with it), and generate a key (you should be able to leave the default parameters, they should be RSA and 2048 bits).
 You will need to save the public key onto the server and keep the private key for logging in.
 DigitalOcean now includes SSH key generation in droplet setup, although I haven’t actually used it myself.

 At some point in here, point the nameservers to the right place.
 DigitalOcean has a guide here: https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-dns but for Namecheap domains you can just go change the nameservers to “ns1.digitalocean.com”, “ns2…” and “ns3…”.